Why Pigeons Can’t Be Pigeonholed

 The Pigeon’s Refrain

 Pigeons, despite efforts to cloister them within a binary pole, are fixed in their mutability—consistently inconsistent.
 Vacillating throughout history, habitat, and culture, the pigeon’s commute is both a process and a state.
 It provides a way to recontextualize past, current, and future notions of nature and non-nature.
 As the nature–culture binary is reproduced and bolstered by aesthetic objects, political projects, and quotidian behavior, the ubiquity of the pigeon is akin to a glitch in the code.
 Noticing the pigeon is catalytic to questioning the systems around us, to taking less for granted the validity of the binaries that define and sequester Western relationships with nature.
 The pigeon’s commute outlines paths towards political and environmental justice.
 Wobbling on the edge of climate catastrophe, our survival depends on our being brought into nature as a part of nature.
 It is essential that we recognize the power of the pigeon’s commute to rework the architecture of our political and environmental relationships—that we carry the pigeon’s refrain: this is cliff, building; this is nature, culture; this is here, there.

 Featured image: A flock of pigeons roost openly on a metal post.
 Photo by Emery Jenson, 2019.

-Emery Jenson is a Ph.D. student in Literary Studies at the University of Wisconsin-Madison.
-Since graduating from Duke University, where he worked primarily in the health humanities, his research has shifted to focus on the philosophy of biology, scale and affect within the Anthropocene, and animal studies.
+Emery Jenson is a Ph.D. student in Literary Studies at the University of Wisconsin–Madison.
+Since graduating from Duke University, where they worked primarily in the health humanities, their research has shifted to focus on the philosophy of biology, scale and affect within the Anthropocene, and animal studies.
 Twitter.
 Contact.